Let’s review what we’ve learned about trading Fibonacci.

 A Swing Low is a candlestick with at least two higher lows on both the left and right of itself.

-When using Fibonacci tools, the probability of forex trading success could increase when used with other support and resistance levels, trend lines, and candlestick patterns for spotting entry and stop loss points.
+When using Fibonacci tools, the probability of trading success could increase when used with other support and resistance levels, trend lines, and candlestick patterns for spotting entry and stop loss points.

 Also, check out the book, The Complete Guide To Comprehensive Fibonacci Analysis on FOREX if you want to further your Fibonacci study.